screenl/nyush-durf-2024-pl/README.md

 embedded in a real vector space.

 What needs to be done: find the existing libraries in Coq and Lean.
+We can see how we can certify linear programming algorithms.

 The well-established notion of real vector space defined axiomatically as follows.